OKaluza/fractured/docs/docs.rst

 - **WebCL** fractals are computed in an OpenCL kernel and then drawn to a 2D canvas, single precision.
 - **WebCL fp64** as WebCL but utilising the 64-bit floating point extensions when available for double precision fractal computation.

-...and the help file... which you're now reading.
+...and the help file... you're reading it.

 Log
 ~~~